khaiwyon/materials/week_1/day_5/1_nesting.md

 - Notice that your urls are now "/topics/*/posts"

-- This is to allow scoping as each individual topics will have their own posts.
+- This is to allow scoping since individual topics will have their own posts.

 - On top of just passing our post's `id`, we now have to pass in a new parameter called `topic_id` when dealing with `posts`.

-- We now have quite a bit of refactoring to do for our `posts` and `topics` controllers.
+- Time to do a bit of refactoring for our `posts` and `topics` controllers.

 - First and foremost, let's remove the `show` method and views from both controllers.